 We publicize information on the services we offer travelers with special needs and limited mobility as per safety regulations and EU Regulation 1107/2006.
 EU Regulation 1107/2006

-If you have limited mobility, you are entitled to receive special assistance before, during and after your trip.
-If you would like to find out more about the rules that apply for traveling with reduced mobility, watch this film.
+If you have limited mobility, we can provide you with special assistance before, during and after your trip.
+If you'd like to know more about assistance for travelers with limited mobility, watch this film

-- If you are deemed too sick to fly at Check-in or at the gate, the captain can deny you entry to the aircraft.
+- If you are deemed too sick to travel at check-in or at the gate, you may be denied entry to the aircraft.

 - We can provide assistance with the following:

-- Medical information on the booking (MEDIF) and a medical certificate to be able to fly with SAS.
+- Medical (MEDIF) in the booking and a medical certificate to enable you to fly on SAS

-- Install approved battery-powered medical equipment onboard if you require this on your flight.
+- Install approved battery-powered medical equipment onboard if needed

-- Install extra oxygen for use onboard the aircraft if necessary.
+- Install extra oxygen for use onboard the aircraft if needed

-- So that we can assist you in the best possible way, you need to contact SAS Sales and Service at least 48 hours before departure.
-If you notify us later than that, we cannot guarantee assistance.
+- To guarantee the best possible service, you need to contact SAS Sales & Service at least 48 hours before departure.

-- Before you contact SAS Medical Sales, check to ensure that your travel insurance or medical insurance covers your return trip.
-If it does and you therefore do not have to pay yourself, you must first contact your insurance company.
+- Before you contact SAS Medical Sales, check to ensure that your travel or medical insurance covers your return trip.
+If it doe, then you firsst need to contact the insurer.

-- In the event of a medical condition, SAS physicians must always approve the trip.
-Medical approvals are issued weekdays between 9:00 a.m. and 12:00 p.m.
+- If you have a medical condition, SAS physicians must always approve the trip.
+Medical approvals are issued weekdays between 9:00 and 12:00.

-If you require oxygen, you can either bring it with you or have us arrange for it.
-All you need to do is inform us in advance.
+If you need to use medical oxygen, you can either bring your own tanks (on certain flights) or let us arrange it for you.
+All you need to do is let us know in advance.

 Bringing your own oxygen

-- If you need oxygen or another crucial piece of medical equipment to and from your flight, or onboard the aircraft, you may bring it with you at no extra charge.
+- If you need oxygen or another critical piece of medical equipment to and from your flight or onboard the aircraft, you may bring it with you free of charge.

-- If you bring your own oxygen, you need to add this to your booking no later than 48 hours before departure and notify SAS Medical Sales of the number of cylinders you will be bringing with you.
+- If you bring your own oxygen, you need to add it to your booking no later than 48 hours before departure and notify SAS Medical Sales of the number of tanks you'll be bringing with you.

-- Oxygen cylinders may not weigh more than 5 kg/11 lbs.
-Cylinders and any controls must be impact proof so that the content cannot be accidentally released on any impact.
+- Oxygen tanks may not weigh more than 5 kg/11 lbs.
+Tanks and controls must be impact proof so that the contents cannot be accidentally released on impact.

 - You may not bring liquid oxygen onboard the aircraft.

-- We can supply medical oxygen from AGA if you book it no later than 48 hours before departure.
+- We can supply medical oxygen from AGA for a fee if you book it no later than 48 hours before departure.
 Just complete a MEDIF form.
 For help, contact SAS Medical Sales

 Traveling with an assistant

 Traveling with us should be safe and comfortable for everyone.
-This means that if you have certain types of disabilities, you therefore need to have an assistant when you travel with us.
+This means that if you have certain types of disabilities, you will need to travel with an assistant when you fly with us.